Iano-theDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 2-bring_me_home - changes the working directory to the user’s home directory

 * 3-listfiles - displays the current directory's contents in a long format

+* 4-listmorefiles - displays the current directory's contents, including hidden files (starting with .) using the long format.